lxqt/libfm-qt/README.md

 ### Compiling source code

-Runtime dependencies are qtx11extras and libfm ≥ 1,2 (not all features are provided by libfm-qt yet).
+Runtime dependencies are Qt X11 Extras and libfm ≥ 1,2 (not all features are provided by libfm-qt yet).
-Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
+Additional build dependencies are CMake, [lxqt-build-tools](https://github.com/lxde/lxqt-build-tools) and optionally Git to pull latest VCS checkouts.
 The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxde/lxqt-l10n) so the corresponding dependencies are needed, too.
 Please refer to this repository's `README.md` for further information.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems, depending on the way library paths are dealt with on 64bit systems variables like `CMAKE_INSTALL_LIBDIR` may have to be set as well.